abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-Through this entire process, especially the first phase, it is extremely helpful to hold the attitude and perception that making an effort is actually *pleasant*.
-If effort is exercised properly, the experience of effort is enjoyable, invigorating—something we can learn to delight in.
+Through this entire process, especially the first phase, it is extremely helpful to hold the attitude and perception that making an effort is actually *pleasant.* If effort is exercised properly, the experience of effort is enjoyable, invigorating—something we can learn to delight in.
 If we don’t take delight in putting forth effort, then it is quite an unpleasant experience.
 So we need to learn how to experience the